- Education and Science»

 Eight year old Emperor Jingdi inherited the throne.
 The Han generals seized this opportunity to overthrow the regime.
 They chose Yang Jian as their leader.
 Yang Jian assisted Emperor Jingdi as his prime minister for some time.
 He had the military under his control.

 Yang Jian dethroned Emperor Jingdi and established the Sui Dynasty in the year 581 AD.
 In the year 589 AD he defeated the southern Chen rulers and brought about the unification of China.
 Most of the Sui Dynasty achievements occurred during his regime.
 His foreign policy was excellent.

-People experienced a sense of well being during Emperor Wendi's rule.
+People experienced a sense of well being during Emperor Wendi's (personal name: Yang Jian) rule.
 He introduced the system of "Three Cabinets and Six Departments".
 By doing so, he improved the efficiency of the administration.
 He brought all government officials under annual assessment.
 His policies encouraged meritocracy in appointment of government officials.